 The Dyson Ball Animal 2 did outperform the Miele at collecting Cheerios, once again only needing a single pass to the Miele's two.
 However, the Dyson would occasionally push the Cheerios around and pile them up, rather than sucking them up.
 The Dyson finished this metric with a reasonably good score in our oatmeal test, only leaving a few pieces behind that fell into the cracks between boards.
 The Miele did alright, tending to push stuff around more often than collecting it.

-The bulk of the vacuums came next, with the Navigator Lift-Away Professional, the Bissell Zing, the Dyson Cinetic Big Ball, the Eureka Mighty Mite, the Kenmore Elite, and the Navigator Deluxe all earning a 6 out of 10 for their hard floor cleaning abilities.
+The bulk of the vacuums came next, with the Navigator Lift-Away Professional, the Bissell Zing, the Dyson Cinetic Big Ball, the Kenmore Elite, and the Navigator Deluxe all earning a 6 out of 10 for their hard floor cleaning abilities.

 The Dyson Cinetic did an excellent job in the flour test, receiving a perfect score.
-The Bissell Zing would collect the flour out of the cracks if you really pushed the bristles of the brush head in with a scrubbing motion, but nothing could be done to clean the flour out of the cracks with the Eureka.
+The Bissell Zing would collect the flour out of the cracks only if you pushed the bristles of the brush head in with a scrubbing motion.

 The Kenmore led this group in the Cheerio collection test, doing a fine job.
-This vacuum was closely followed by the Navigator Deluxe, Bissell Zing, and Eureka Mighty Mite.
-The Navigator Deluxe would have some Cheerios trapped in its brush, while the Eureka, the Navigator Lift-Away Professional, and Zing would push the cereal around, rather than collecting it when moving the brush forward.
+This vacuum was closely followed by the Navigator Deluxe and the Bissell Zing.
+The Navigator Deluxe would have some Cheerios trapped in its brush, while the Navigator Lift-Away Professional and the Zing would push the cereal around, rather than collecting it when moving the brush forward.
 These vacuums would all collect the cereal when you pulled the head towards you, leaving enough of a gap for the Cheerios to be sucked up.

-The Dyson Cinetic did an absolutely terrible job at collecting Cheerios, crushing them up and immediately clogging.
+The Dyson Cinetic did a terrible job of collecting Cheerios in our test, crushing them up and immediately clogging.

 Ending up in the third to last position in this metric, the Oreck XL earned a 4 out of 10 for its mediocre hard floor cleaning efforts.
 The Oreck did about average at collecting rice, though it did fling some around.
 It also did quite well at collecting flour, even getting some out of the cracks, performing on par with the Eureka.
 However, it did terrible at collecting cereal and oatmeal.
 The Cheerios were just pushed around, while the oatmeal test ended in mild catastrophe.
 The Oreck flung oats everywhere, rather than collecting them.

-Next, the BLACK+DECKER AirSwivel Lite earned a 3 out of 10 for its undesirable performance, which did extremely poorly in 3 out of 4 tests in this metric.
-It flung rice and oats everywhere, significantly increasing the overall size of the mess from what we started with and the clearance on this vacuum is far too low to effectively pick up larger particles — like Cheerios — pushing them around indefinitely.
+Next, the BLACK+DECKER AirSwivel Lite earns a 3 out of 10 for its lackluster performance and did extremely poorly in 3 out of 4 tests in this metric.
+It flung rice and oats everywhere, significantly increasing the overall size of the mess from what we started with.
+Furthermore, the clearance on this vacuum is far too low to effectively pick up larger particles ike Cheerios, ultimately just pushing them around indefinitely.

 It did do a slightly above average job at collecting flour, but there was a noticeable film stubbornly clinging to the floor after it passed over an area repeatedly.

-Finishing out our set of tests, the Pet Hair metric is responsible for the residual 10% of the final score.
-We spread 5 grams of pet hair on the medium-pile carpet, then pressed it in.
-We ran each vacuum over it, calculating the percentage collected to determine the final scores.
+The Pet Hair metric is responsible for the remaining 10% of the final score.
+We spread 5 grams of pet hair on medium-pile carpet, then pressed it in.
+We ran each vacuum over it, calculating the percentage of hair collected in order to determine final scores.

-Six vacuums received the top score of 9 out of 10 in our test: the Shark APEX, the Shark Navigator Lift-Away Professional, the Dyson Ball Animal 2, the Dyson Cinetic Big Ball, the Kenmore Elite, Miele, and the Navigator Deluxe.
+The Shark APEX, the Shark Navigator Lift-Away Professional, the Dyson Ball Animal 2, the Dyson Cinetic Big Ball, the Kenmore Elite, Miele, and the Navigator Deluxe all received top marks when it came to cleaning up after Fido or Fluffy, earning a 9 out of 10 in our pet hair collection metric.
 These top-tier vacuums all collected 90% or more of the pet hair, with the Navigator Lift-Away Professional doing the best job overall, collecting over 99% of the hair that we spread out on the test carpet, followed closely by the APEX, which picked up 97% of the hair.

-Finishing just behind these top models, the Bissell 9595A, Hoover WindTunnel, Oreck XL, AirSwivel Lite, and Shark Rotator all earned an 8 out of 10 for their good performance.
-This trio collected most of the pet hair, but left just a little more, getting 86%, 89%, 89%, 89%, and 88% of the hair respectively.
+Finishing just behind these top models, the Bissell 9595A, Oreck XL, AirSwivel Lite, and Shark Rotator all earn an 8 out of 10 for their good performance.
+This trio collected most of the pet hair, but left just a little more, getting 86%, 89%, 89%, and 88% of the hair respectively.

 — David Wise and Austin Palmer